 Reduced Privacy

 Floor-to-ceiling windows come with certain privacy concerns, especially on lower floors.
 If you’re facing a street or busy residential area, consider the access that these large windows will allow passersby.
-Curtains, blinds, or smart glass can help you to keep your living area more private.
+Curtains, blinds, or smart glass can help keep your living area more private.

-Floor-to-Ceiling Window Costs
+Floor-To-Ceiling Window Costs

 Floor-to-ceiling window costs vary widely, but they’re usually more expensive than standard windows because of custom sizing and installation requirements.